Fiserv/universal-commerce/recipes/interactiveGuide_3DS.md

 **Types of 3DS flows:**

-1. Frictionless flow
+1. Frictionless flow - An authentication flow not involving the cardholder, is called a frictionless flow.
+Frictionless flow allows issuers to approve a transaction without the need to interact with the cardholder.

-2. Challenge Flow
+2. Challenge Flow - An authentication flow involving the cardholder is called a challenge flow.
+The challenge flow is used to present a way of authenticating the cardholder using e.g. OTP or a passphrase.

 ## Scope